truenas/documentation/content/CORE/Solutions/Integrations/Nextcloud.md

 {{< expand "Before getting started..." "v" >}}
 * You must have a [data pool]({{< relref "PoolCreate.md" >}}) available for plugin storage.
-* The system must be connected to the internet.
+* You must connect the system to the internet.
 * Go to **Network > Interfaces**, edit the intended plugin interface, and set *Disable Hardware Offloading*.
 {{< /expand >}}